 I will keep it that way and, in addition, I will continue to listen to what the public tell me are their concerns.
 That means:

-I am pleased with what I have achieved in my first term and ask you to support me so that I can take forward these important priorities into the second term.
+I am pleased with what I have achieved so far and ask you to support me so that I can take forward these important priorities into the third term.

 Conservative Police and Crime Commissioner and Candidate for Hertfordshire